TJHeaton/NonparametricCalibration/README.md

 The code here provides code as used for JRSS C submission.
 All files need to be placed in a directory as organised here.

-The essential functions for users whic wish to calibrate their own datasets are:
+The essential functions for users who wish to calibrate their own datasets are:

 1) NPCalibrationWalker.R
 2) NPCalibrationNeal.R